 A favourite family attraction in Altinkum is Didim Aqualand, a fantastic water park located just 20 minutes away by dolmus.
 The park features a variety of exciting water slides, playgrounds and pools.
-There are also jacuzzis where the grown ups can relax, free sun beds and plenty of places to eat.
+There are also jacuzzis where you grown-ups can relax, as well as unwinding on the free sunbeds and treating yourself at one of the many places to eat.
 Altinkum is just an hour and a half’s drive from Ephesus, one of the most famous and best-preserved ancient cities in Turkey.
 An essential day trip, here you can marvel at the towering Temple of Artemis, one of the Seven Wonders of the Ancient World, as well as the vast 20,000 seat Roman theatre.

 Beach lovers: Altinkum has three award-winning beaches to pick from, complete with gorgeous honey-coloured sand and top water sports.

 Families: With its well-equipped beaches, friendly town and a water park down the road, Altinkum is a hit with families.

 Sightseers: Altinkum is perfectly placed for excursions to Ephesus, one of Turkey’s most important cities, home to the Temple of Artemis.